storm-software/storm-ops/packages/cloudflare-tools/README.md

 <!-- markdownlint-disable -->

-## Cloudflare Worker Publish
+## cloudflare-publish

-Publish a Cloudflare worker using the Wrangler CLI
+Publish a Cloudflare worker/pages using the Wrangler CLI

 ### Example